Gauthamkv14/GenAI-Workshop-/Twitter_Senti_Analysis/README.md

 3.Data Input Options:

--Upload your own CSV of tweets (text column required).
+- Upload your own CSV of tweets (text column required).
--Or use the built-in demo dataset inside the notebook.
+- Or use the built-in demo dataset inside the notebook.
  -Or use a sampled subset of Sentiment140.

 🙌 Acknowledgements

--Sentiment140 Dataset
+- Sentiment140 Dataset
--GoEmotions
+- GoEmotions
--Hugging Face Transformers team
+- Hugging Face Transformers team